payalord/ZMatrix/docs/USER_GUIDE.md

 including Color modulation.
 Motion always has a short smoothing period to avoid abrupt speed jumps; 0% gives its fastest response.

-After sustained silence, brightness and motion gradually return to their ordinary values.
-The older Color modulation mapping retains its Base behavior in silence unless Return to normal during silence is enabled.
+Near silence, brightness and motion gradually return to their ordinary values.
+Color modulation retains its Base behavior unless silence return is enabled.
 Changes affect newly drawn characters; existing trails keep their pixels until redrawn or cleared.

 For a new configuration, audio reaction is disabled.
-Brightness is the only influence selected when it is first enabled.
-Speed, New streams and Color modulation are opt-in.
-Faster motion and more streams add drawing work; modest strengths are usually more suitable for a desktop background.
+Its initial settings are:

+- Playback output: System default output; Source: Audio level.
+- Sensitivity: 400%; Smoothness: 50%.
+- Brightness: selected, strength 50%.
+- Speed: unchecked, saved strength 35%.
+- New streams: unchecked, saved strength 50%.
+- Color modulation: unchecked; Effect: Waveform variation.
+- Return to normal during silence: selected, delay 5 seconds.

 ### Returning to normal during silence

-**Return to normal during silence** temporarily removes all audio influences after **Silence delay (seconds)** of continuous silence.
-It is enabled by default, so turning on Enable audio reaction also activates this behavior.
-The delay defaults to 5 seconds and accepts whole numbers from 1 to 60.
+Return to normal during silence temporarily removes all audio influences after Silence delay (seconds) of continuous silence.
+The delay accepts whole numbers from 1 to 60.
+Turning this option off preserves the usual audio behavior.
-You can turn this option off; your saved choice is preserved.

 The transition to ordinary colors, brightness, speed and stream creation takes about 0.3 seconds.
 Enable audio reaction stays checked.
 Capture continues, and the selected effects return over about 0.3 seconds when sound resumes, without waiting for the silence delay again.
-The status reads "Waiting for sound.
+The status reports "Waiting for sound.
-Ordinary appearance is active." while audio influences are fully bypassed.
+Ordinary appearance is active." during the bypass.

 Silence is measured from all sound on the selected playback output, including system sounds, independently of Source and Sensitivity.
 A low fixed threshold and a small gap between the silence and sound thresholds prevent noise from repeatedly switching the effect.
 Short pauses do not activate the bypass.
-Existing trails retain their colors until redrawn or cleared; this option does not restart the animation or repaint the entire desktop.
-Reset effect leaves the silence option and delay unchanged.
+This does not restart the animation or immediately recolor existing trails.

 ### Color modulation

 Waveform variation reacts to changes between signed audio samples.
 Both level and frequency affect it; it is not simply a volume meter.
 Lowering a signal's amplitude lowers its response, including very quiet signals near zero.
-The response uses a fixed curve to give ordinary audio a useful color range;
-it does not automatically turn down sensitivity after a loud passage.
+Its response does not automatically turn down sensitivity after a loud passage.

 Spectral centroid reacts to the balance of frequencies.
 Higher-frequency content increases the response; it is not a beat detector.